-Buying costs in Tunisia are low
+Buying Real Estate in Tunisia (Guide)

-How high are realtors' and lawyers' fees in Tunisia?
+How high are realtors´ and lawyers´ fees in Tunisia?
 What about other property purchase costs?

 How difficult is the property purchase process in Tunisia?